Multi-timescale time encoding for CNN prediction of Fenna-Matthews-Olson energy-transfer dynamics: Results and discussions

 \subsection{Training model validation}

-To ensure the reliability of the CNN model, we validated it using a dataset spanning 7 picoseconds (ps), comprising 301 evenly distributed time points between 0 and 7 ps.
-The EET dynamic evolution trajectories for each site of the FMO complex were generated using the QuTiP method.
-These trajectories, covering the 0 to 7 ps range (denoted as \(m = 7\)), were simulated under varying environmental parameters: reorganization energy (\(\lambda\)) ranging from 14 to 28 cm\(^{-1}\), characteristic frequency (\(\gamma\)) from 150 to 164 cm\(^{-1}\), and temperature (\(T\)) from 270 to 284 K. Each environmental parameter was assigned 15 distinct values within its respective range.
-Based on this setup, the number of rows in Table \ref{Tab} is determined by Eq. (\ref{eq10}), the number of feature columns is calculated using Eq. (\ref{eq11}), and the \(j\)-th label column is derived from Eq. (\ref{eq12}). \begin{widetext}
+To assess the reliability of the CNN model, we performed validation using a dataset spanning 0\(\sim\)7 \(ps\), comprising 301 evenly spaced time points.
+The excitation-energy-transfer (EET) dynamics for each site of the FMO complex were generated using QuTiP.
+These trajectories, covering 0\(\sim\)7 \(ps\) (\(m \)= \(7\)), were simulated under varying environmental parameters: reorganization energy \(\lambda \in [14,~28] \ \mathrm{cm^{-1}}\), bath relaxation rate \(\gamma \in [150,~164] \ \mathrm{cm^{-1}}\), and temperature \(T \in [270,~284] \ \mathrm{K}\), each discretized into 15 values.
+The number of rows in Tab.~\ref{Tab}, the number of feature columns, and the \(j\)-th label column are defined as,